-MPO staff are responsible for compiling public issues, comments and concerns into complete and concise documents for presentation to the decision-makers.
+MPO staff are responsible for compiling public issues, comments and concerns into complete and concise documents for presentation to decision-makers at the local, regional, state and federal levels.
 The MPO staff will also schedule and organize meetings where the public can present concerns to Staff or MPO Committees.